What’s the difference between FHA 203(k) and 203(b) home loans?

 “The 203(k) renovation loan is perfect for the home buyer who found the perfect home in the perfect area, but the house is in need of repairs,” said Sue Pullen, Regional Vice President at Fairway Independent Mortgage, in an email.

 She said that this financing opportunity is especially beneficial for borrowers who seek to finance the cost of repairs rather than spending their savings or running up debt on credit cards for the necessary fixes.
 Unfortunately for investors, the 203(k) home loan is only for homeowners who will live in the property as their primary residence.
+So if you’re buying distressed homes in areas like Detroit to flip them, you cannot use these mortgage loans.

 Justin DeJoseph, CEO of Garden State Home Loans Inc., explained to us how important these types of FHA loans have been.
 He said that the 203(k) home loan has been instrumental in helping towns and cities that have been hit hard by rampant foreclosures across the country.
 These FHA loans have played a large part in stabilizing property values in rundown areas that have been affected by the Great Recession.